What Are the Three Elements of Self-Defense?

 Police officers can only use deadly force if they reasonably believe that you are using deadly force to resist.
 Cops also have laws to obey.
 If deadly physical force was used, it would have to be compliant under the justification ARS §13-410.

 Another exception is provocation.
 If you were provoked by threat or use of a physical assault, you can use physical force.
 Every defense must have a reason, otherwise you will be charged.
 Your assaulter must have caused you to have a reasonable amount of fear for your harm or death.
+If the threat is not matched by an appropriate response then you could face a homicide charge.

 You could not have provoked the attack that caused your self-defense.
 This can be heeded if you provoked the person and they responded with excessive force.
 You can then use self-defense and claim it in court.